-The foreign exchange market is a global decentralized marketplace that determines the relative values of different currencies.
-Unlike other markets, there is no centralized depository or exchange where transactions are conducted.
+The foreign exchange market is a global, decentralised marketplace that determines the relative values of different currencies.
+Unlike other markets, there is no centralised depository or exchange where transactions are conducted.
 Instead, these transactions are conducted by several market participants in several locations.
-It is rare that any two currencies will be identical to one another in value, and it's also rare that any two currencies will maintain the same relative value for more than a short period of time.
+It is rare that any two currencies will be identical to one another in value and it's also rare that any two currencies will maintain the same relative value for more than a short period of time.
 In Currency CFD's (Forex), the exchange rate between two currencies constantly changes.

 Why do exchange rates change?